Generoustechnocrat/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script to Display the content of the /etc/passwd
+Displaying the content of passwd and host